rachelmarin/review-the-villagers/README.md

 When it has confirmed you are connected to a local host, open the front-end folder than right click on index.html, select reveal in explorer and than open the index link.

 You may now create a review!

+## License
+License & copyright

+Copyright (c) 2021 Rachel Marin

+This app is available as open source under the terms of the MIT License.